 - 4. After powering-on the system, press to enter the main menu of the BIOS. - 5.
-Select the Genie Bios Setting submenu and press <Enter>. - 6.
+Select the Genie BIOS Setting submenu and press < Enter>. - 6.
 Set the "CPU Clock" or "CPU Clock Ratio" field to its default setting or an appropriate bus clock or frequency ratio.
-Refer to the Genie Bios Setting section in chapter 3 for more information. - 7.
+Refer to the Genie BIOS Setting section in chapter 3 for more information. - 7.
 Press <Esc> to return to the main menu of the BIOS setup utility.
 Select "Save & Exit Setup" and press <Enter>. - 8.
 Type <Y> and press <Enter>.

-2.4.2 Jumper Settings for Selecting the PS/2 Keyboard/ Mouse Power
+2.4.2 Jumper Settings for Wake-On-Keyboard/Wake-On-Mouse